-- Coming up with your app idea
+How to come up with your app idea

-- Setting your app apart
+Tips for setting your app apart

-- App info and support
+Adding your app info and support details

 If you’re speaking with business owners, bear in mind that they might not know how an app could help them.
 If this is the case, asking them how their company currently uses spreadsheets is a great start.
 From this, you can learn how they work and how you could build apps to replace or enhance their workflow.

-Setting Your App Apart
+Ways to Set Your Glide App Apart

 If you’ve found a template idea that serves a unique need that doesn’t exist in the store yet, that’s great.
 But if there are similar apps already in the template store, you need to think about how to distinguish your app from the others.